dvdvideo1234/TrackAssemblyTool/readme.md

     pieces which are used for various things.
 Works differently based on the mode selected.
     * `SNAP` : Clears the `anchor` entity which all new pieces will be automatically constrained to.
     * `CROSS`: Clears the `relation` ray defined for using active point intersection between two pieces.
-    * `CURVE`: Clears all nodes defined for using the curving algorithm.
+    * `CURVE` and `TURN`: Clears all nodes defined for using the curving algorithm.
 Otherwise clears the last point on the stack.
     * `OVER` : Clears the stack variable holder for all the flipped over entity base IDs
   * When pressing it on the trace prop will set it as the tool's selected operational track
     * `SNAP` : Selects the trace entity for using it as an anchor.
     * `CROSS`: Selects the closest trace active point origin to use it as relation ray.
-    * `CURVE`: Clears all nodes defined for using the curving algorithm.
+    * `CURVE` and `TURN`: Clears all nodes defined for using the curving algorithm.
 Otherwise clears the last point on the stack.
     * `OVER` : Clears the stack variable holder for all the flipped over entity base IDs

 #### Context menu pieces manipulation